Exploring Plum Island: A Comprehensive City Guide

 Parker River National Wildlife Refuge:

 For those yearning to connect with nature, the Parker River National Wildlife Refuge is a haven for birdwatchers and wildlife enthusiasts.
-With over 4,600 acres of pristine habitat, it's a sanctuary for diverse bird species and a variety of coastal wildlife.
+With over 4,600 acres of pristine habitat, it’s a sanctuary for diverse bird species and a variety of coastal wildlife.
 This is a popular birding spot in New England, with many birders flocking to visit in the spring.
-The refuge boasts scenic trails that wind through marshes, dunes, and sandy shores, providing an immersive experience in the region's natural beauty.
+The refuge boasts scenic trails that wind through marshes, dunes, and sandy shores, providing an immersive experience of the region's natural beauty.

 Maudslay State Park: